Cray-HPE/docs-csm/operations/boot_orchestration/Component_Status.md

 * `power_off_forcefully_called`

-        This indicates that CAPMC has been called to power off the component, but HSM does not yet report that the component is off.
+        This indicates that PCS has been called to power off the component, but HSM does not yet report that the component is off.
     This status will be set when the `phase` is `powering_off` and the `last_action` is `powering_off_gracefully` The component will remain in this state until either HSM reports the power state for the component is `off` and the `status` operator updates the `phase`, or until the `max_power_off_wait_time` has expired and the `power-off-forceful` operator takes over.